s-corso-98/DriverShowcase/README.md

 2)Starting from "marca"(brand) the filter starts to fill,checking the existing products with the selected parameters, the options till "anno"(year).

-*will be implemented as soon as possible!
+^will be implemented as soon as possible!

 All rights reserved to :
 Silvio Corso     linkedin: https://www.linkedin.com/in/silvio-corso-730898172/